SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 `WebGPURuntime` also backs the explicit support probes surfaced by `WebGPUEnvironment`.
 The probe and runtime layer is where the library-managed device/queue availability and crash-isolated compute-pipeline test are cached.

-Everything else in the staged scene path is intentionally flush-scoped.
+`WebGPUDrawingBackend` adds one more cache layer above that device-scoped runtime state.
+It retains:

+- the last successful staged-scene scratch capacities
+- reusable scheduling and resource arenas whose buffers can be leased by later flushes on the same backend instance

+The arena contents are still per-flush; only the underlying allocations are reused.

-That split keeps flushes isolated while still allowing truly device-scoped state to be reused.
+That split keeps flushes isolated while still allowing both device-scoped state and backend-local buffer allocations to be reused.

 ## Relationship To The Rasterizer Doc